rohanrkamath/galaxy_bot/README.md

 # What is Galaxy?

 Galaxy is a general purpose bot built for discord.
-I used the discord.js api library, mongoDB as my storage.
+I used the discord.js api library and mongoDB for my storage.
 This was one of my side projects during the COVID-19 pandemic.
 This bot was invited into 1000+ servers and was used by 350,000+ members.
 For more information, check the [official website](https://www.galaxybot.xyz/).

 <p align="center">